 As illustrated throughout this paper, the common units at the core of CAS offer considerable opportunities for providing evidence in support of both student learning outcomes and teaching practices.
-An advantage in Colorado is that there is considerable flexibility afforded to local educational leaders for designing assessments and methods for documenting changes in student achievement over time.
+An advantage in Kentucky is that there is considerable flexibility afforded to local educational leaders for designing assessments and methods for documenting changes in student achievement over time.
 Designing local educator evaluations is very difficult work.
 Educational leaders and others are often being asked to do things without the necessary expertise and experience to do so.
 The work of CAS can help support these district leaders and educators as they strive to build coherent systems that are both fully integrated into the real work of teaching and learning and serve as a vehicle for deepening this work.
 As project leaders, we will have to work with policy leaders in both states to understand the potential of CAS to support meaningful educator evaluations.
 Closer to the action, project leaders will need to work closely with district leaders responsible for educator evaluation so they have an understanding of how to credibly include CAS information in local evaluation decisions.

-Appendix A: Summary of Major Analytic Approaches Used for Educator Evaluation 10
+Appendix A: Summary of Major Analytic Approaches Used for Educator Evaluation 11

 Analytic Approaches for Estimating Growth Necessary Conditions Procedures Growth Interpretation Growth Models Pre-and post-test measures are available within the subject area of interest and exist on a common vertical scale Calculate difference between pre and post- test performance on common scale Gain (or Loss) in student performance between two points in time Conditional Status Models (e.g., VAM- Models; SGP) Pre-test data on one or more assessment(s) in or related to (i.e., correlated with) the subject are of interest and subject- specific post-test data are available Condition on pre-test data (and potentially other covariates) as a means of evaluating post-test performance for a given student.
 Difference between expected performance and observed performance given prior performance in the same or a related subject area.
-Goal Setting/ SLO Process Process by which teachers uperformance data (of a varied learning goals for students it evaluate student performance) Degree to which a student or group of students attained one or more specified learning goals Shared Attribution Any of a variety of technique attribution of a common est achievement or teacher impediatrict level - to one or mediatrict level - to one or mediatrical mediatric level - to one or mediatric Depends on nature of shared attribution approach
+Goal Setting/ SGG Process Process by which teachers use existing student performance data (of a variety of types) to establish learning goals for students in their class, and then evaluate student performance relative to those goals Degree to which a student or group of students attained one or more specified learning goals Shared Attribution Any of a variety of techniques that involves the attribution of a common estimate of student growth, achievement or teacher impact on student learning - based on aggregation at the group, school or district level - to one or more teachers Depends on nature of shared attribution approach

-10 From: Hall, E., Gagnon, D., Thompson, J., Schneider, C., & Marion, S. (2014).
+11 From: Hall, E., Gagnon, D., Thompson, J., Schneider, C., & Marion, S. (2014).
 State Practices Related to the Use of Student Achievement Measures in the Evaluation of Teachers in Non-Tested Subjects and Grades. www.nciea.org.